mcfletch/pycraft/README.md

   find_blocks('redstone')
   find_entities('creep')

-  click_create('stone') # a sort of fake creative mode as long as you are holding a swort click_delete() # one-click removal click_cancel() # stop drawing with stone
+  click_create('stone') # a sort of fake creative mode as long as you are holding a sword click_delete() # one-click removal click_cancel() # stop drawing with stone

   echo(user.position+V(0,1,1)) # position at waist-height in front of user

+  # NOTE: the following are *extremely* slow due to working block-by-block
+  copy(name='stamp',depth=5,width=5,height=5) # copy 5x5x5 block in front of you as a template named stamp paste(name='stamp') # paste back the template from a copy
 ```
 You can also assign variables and use them later,
 for instance: